visualcurrent/Notion-2-Obsidan/METHODOLOGY.md

 All of this can be remedied by following the instructions below.
 Note however, that Notion comments do NOT appear to be included in their export files.

+There will be five types of links in the exported files:

+- External links which can be ignored, as they are in a compatible format
+- User generated Internal Links
+- Two types of Notion generated Internal Links
+- And possibly some blank links that need correction

+There may also be some *.csv* files that will need to be converted to *.md* files.

 Let's get started!

 ## Export Your Full Notion Database